bwjjohnson/connect/README.md

 -   Front-end Framework: Bootstrap 3.0 (Sass)
 -   Form Builder: SimpleForm
 -   Authentication: Devise
--   Authorization: None
--   Admin: None
+-   Admin: user role

 Email
 -----

-The application is configured to send email using a Gmail account.
+TODO: The application is configured to send email using a Gmail account.
 Email delivery is disabled in development.

 Getting Started
 ---------------

-TODO
+1. Get a development machine for rails (eg. Ubuntu)
+2. Install ruby and rails (rvm works nicely)
+3. Install PostgreSQL server and client libs
+4. Startup PostgreSQL server and add admin user
+5. Clone this repo from GitHub
+6. Install all gem dependencies using bundle and Gemfile
+7. Configure database.yml with development settings
+8. Setup development database using rake db:migrate db:setup

 Documentation and Support
 -------------------------